RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 start_datetime=redvox.common.date_time_utils.datetime_from(2021, 1, 1, 0, 0, 0)
 ```

-_end_datetime_

-`end_datetime` is a datetime object representing the end of the request time for the DataWindow.
+_end_datetime:_ a datetime object representing the end of the request time for the DataWindow.
 All data timestamps*** in the DataWindow will be equal to or less than this time.
 If `None` or not given, uses the latest timestamp it finds that matches the other filter criteria.
 The default value is `None`.

 _Examples:_